-CHICAGO (WLS) -- Illinois Secretary of State Jesse White announced Monday that expiration dates for driver's licenses and ID cards have been extended for an additional five months.
+CHICAGO (WLS) -- Illinois Secretary of State Jesse White announced Friday that expiration dates for driver's licenses and ID cards have been extended until July.

 For more information about online driver's license or ID renewal, and to find out if you qualify to renew online, visit cyberdriveillinois.com and click on "Read more on how to renew your driver's license or ID card online" near the top of your page.

-Illinois Secretary of State extends driver's license, ID card expiration dates until 2022
+Illinois Secretary of State White extends driver's license, ID card expiration dates until July